Snowgem/ModernWalletLangPack/README.md

 Also offering a bounty of **50 XSG** to complete following translations:

-_The incomplete language files have the incomplete lines in *english* at the moment_
+_The incomplete language files have the incomplete lines in *english* at the moment._

 | Language | ISO 3166-1 alpha-2 |
 | --- | --- |